TestMasters Little Flock Arkansas LSAT Prep Courses

 - Systematic question type classification for every released LSAT question

-- Written or video explanations for all logic games, line reference notes for each reading comprehension passage, and written, video or audio explanations for selected logical reasoning questions
+- Written or video explanations for all logic games, line reference notes for each reading comprehension passage, and written, video or audio explanations for numerous logical reasoning questions

-- Fifteen full-length LSAT PrepTests with comprehensive performance analyses available for each
+- Fifteen full-length LSATs and access to comprehensive score reports for each

 Weekend LSAT Course

-- A thorough workbook that contains actual LSAT prep questions, LSAT study drills, numerous analyses, and other LSAT review tools
+- A thorough coursebook containing actual LSAT prep questions, LSAT study drills, numerous analyses, and other LSAT study tools

 - Ten full-length LSATs with comprehensive performance analyses available for each

-- Use of our Online Resource Center for the purpose of scoring diagnostics and viewing detailed score reports.
+- Use of the TestMasters Online Resource Center for the purpose of scoring diagnostic exams and receiving comprehensive score reports.

 What is included in the full-length TestMasters LSAT prep books?